scottmillerraleigh/brickstack-api-docs/docs/tutorials/post-new-collection.md

 ### 1. Understand collection format

 Before you POST a collection to the BrickStack API, you must understand the format of an existing collection.
-Refer to the example below:
+Refer to the examples below.

+#### For Postman

 ```json
 [